serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Navigation/NavigationSectionAttribute/NavigationSectionAttribute.md

 | order | Display order |
 | title | Title |
 | icon | Icon class |

+## Remarks

+Creates a new instance of the class

 ## See Also